tapesh02/nutriguideapp/README.md

 ## Available Scripts

 This git repository does not include any node module or packages.
-Hence when you clone this repository please folow the below neccessary steps:
+Hence when you clone this repository please follow the below neccessary steps:

 1. run command `npm install `
 2. now run `npm start`